Wojtazzzz/esprzedaz-laravel/README.md

 ## Installation

 WARNING!
-You must have free port 80.
+You must have a free port 80.

 Run the following commands: